Wondering how to hold your daily scrum? What tool should you use?

 You can also use Weekdone with a Slack integration, and it imports from some of your favorite project management tools.
 There are even pulse surveys and regular team check-in surveys.

 Distributed/Remote Teams & Daily Standups

 Remote or distributed teams tend to rely on standups even more than office teams just because it’s so easy to lose that feeling of connection when you don’t see and interact with people every day.

 Managers and team leads can really stay aware of what their team is working on with quick submissions and they are easily able to report to their own leaders to show productivity and goal tracking.

-The number of options available for daily standups may seem overwhelming, but this actually proves how unique teams are, and how important it is for a leader to choose a tool, a process, and routine that works for everyone involved.
+The number of options available for daily standups may seem overwhelming, but this actually proves how unique teams are, and how important it is for a leader to choose a tool, a process, and a routine that works for everyone involved.